 - Lives in a condominium

-My Co-worker was befuddled because in the realm of “simple requirements” that does not border on simple.
+My Co-worker was befuddled because in the realm of “simple requirements”, her friend’s requirement of the right man does not sound simple at all.

-I was more concern that I would not be able to find any mate in Singapore at that point then debate whether that is a simple requirement or not.
+If you ask me what I was thinking back then, I am probably more concerned that I would not be able to find any mate in Singapore at that point than to debate whether that is a simple requirement or not.

 The author of the article is someone who aspires for financial independence and was rather inspired by someone who already did it and her outlook on spending.